Wildling Rising: Clint Frazier's Road from Concussion Hell to Yankees Breakout

 Maybe that's why Frazier's vibe is so remarkably gentle for someone so outwardly fierce.
 Instead of tantrum-throwing after a questionable third strike, Frazier will, if sufficiently angry, snap a bat in half over his thigh like it's nothing.
 But that NFL strength is paired with a Zen-like wisdom.
 Frazier learned last summer what it feels like to have his career vaporize, to face his greatest fear of an injury from which he could not recover.

 The Yankees were on their way to a 100-win season.
 Even with a loss to the Red Sox in the AL Division Series, the Bombers rode a wave of popularity unmatched since their 2009 world championship.
 They were young and hip and fun to watch.
 The relatable Aaron Boone had replaced the military-stiff Joe Girardi in the dugout.
 Aaron Judge became the face of the franchise and, soon after, the sport itself.
-The stadium had turned into a sound machine, the nightly decibel levels matching the surge in attendance.
+The Stadium had turned into a sound machine, the nightly decibel levels matching the surge in attendance.
 The Yankees were the American League's biggest draw.

 And Frazier was nowhere to be found.